cat-telecaster/nl-tboi-frontend/README.md

 # `nl-tboi-frontend`
-Fontend interface to my linear regression model used to predict Northernlion's The Binding of Isaac: Repentance runs.
+Frontend interface to my linear regression model used to predict Northernlion's The Binding of Isaac: Repentance runs.

 ## Contents
 ```